 Of course, the biggest draw of Crook County is its incredible natural landscape.
 The dense wilderness of the Ochoco National Forest is popular among hikers, hunters, fishers, and boaters.
 It’s also a big draw for rock hounds, who frequently find free agates, jasper, and thunder eggs in and around the Ochoco Mountains.

 The schools in Crook County offer a small, student-focused environment.
-With just seven schools in the district, the total student enrollment is around 3,000.
+With just eight schools in the district, the total student enrollment is around 3,000.
 The district also sponsors a charter school, Powell Butte Community Charter School, which includes about 200 students.

 The school system in Deschutes County is substantial, with 46 public schools serving more than 25,000 students.
 There are three school districts: Bend-La Pine, Redmond, and Sisters.

 Another perk is its low cost of living.
 For example, the median cost of a home is a little more than $300,000, which makes houses more affordable than in Crook County.
 And the population has grown nearly 66 percent since 2000, an indication that the county’s economy is expanding steadily.

 Wasco County mirrors much of the rest of Central Oregon, with beautiful mountain ranges and forests, expansive plains, and plenty of farmland.
-The entire west edge of the county lines the Mt.
+The entire western edge of the county lines the Mt.
 Hood National Forest, offering world-class hiking, skiing, camping, and more.

 Wasco County has two school districts: North and South Wasco County ISD.
-The northern district has about 3,000 students and eight schools, most of which are in The Dalles.
+The northern district has about 3,000 students and seven schools, most of which are in The Dalles.
 The southern district is much smaller, with just 220 or so students and an excellent student-to-teacher ratio.

 The leading industries in Wasco County include agriculture—especially orchards, wheat farming, and livestock ranching—lumber, manufacturing, transportation, and electric power production.
 Tourism is also big.
-Locals have seen a surge in tourism since the 2018 release of the Netflix docuseries Wild Wild Country, which tells the story of the rise and fall of the Rajneeshee commune in The Dalles.
-Visitors are drawn to Wasco to learn more about the intriguing history of the Rajneeshee followers and to see the beautiful area that they called home.
+Locals have seen a surge in tourism since the 2018 release of the Netflix docuseries Wild Wild Country, which tells the story of the rise and fall of the Rajneesh commune in The Dalles.
+Visitors are drawn to Wasco to learn more about the intriguing history of the Rajneesh followers and to see the beautiful area that they called home.

 As you can see, Central Oregon has something for everyone, from growing families looking for strong schools and a small-town feel to nature-loving singles seeking a life of outdoor excitement.
-More than anything, this area gives residents the chance to carve out a niche for themselves, surrounded by friendly people and beautiful scenery.
+More than anything, this area gives residents the chance to carve out a niche for themselves surrounded by friendly people and beautiful scenery.

 If you’re interested in building a new, custom home in Central Oregon, now is an ideal time.
 There is plenty of beautiful land available at a reasonable price, and many buyers are able to easily find property in their preferred area.
 When you’re ready, take a look at our 2021 floor plan catalog to turn your dream home into a reality.

-To learn more about finding land in Central Oregon, or about the custom homebuilding process, call us or visit us at our office in Redmond.
+To learn more about finding land in Central Oregon or about the custom homebuilding process, call us or visit us at our office in Redmond.